seansmith39/H6060-Experiment-Resources/.github/actions/sast/snyk-code/README.md

 ## Note

-For SAST, Snyk does not create a report if no vulnerabilities are found.
+For SAST, Snyk does not create a report if vulnerabilities are not found.